Strange situation

 The strange situation is a procedure devised by Mary Ainsworth in the 1970s to observe attachment in children, that is relationships between a caregiver and child.
-It applies to children between the age of 9 to 30 months.
+It applies to children between the ages of 9 and 30 months.
 Broadly speaking, the attachment styles were (1) secure and (2) insecure (ambivalent and avoidance).
 Later, Mary Main and her husband Erik Hesse introduced the 4th category, disorganized.
 The procedure played an important role in the development of attachment theory.

 Structured observation

-In this procedure of the Strange Situation, the child is observed playing for 21 minutes while caregivers and strangers enter and leave the room, recreating the flow of the familiar and unfamiliar presence in most children's lives.
+In the Strange Situation procedure, the child is observed playing for 21 minutes while caregivers and strangers enter and leave the room, recreating the flow of the familiar and unfamiliar presence in most children's lives.
 The situation varies in stressfulness and the child's responses are observed.
 The child experiences the following situations: